July13210914/LEGO-xtal/lego/Batch_Pre-relaxation/README.md

 # Crystal Structure Batch Optimization in GPU with PyTorch Autograd (Adam)

-This repository provides tools for batch optimization of crystal structure representations using PyTorch and symmetry-aware loss functions.

-## Overview

-The pipeline enables you to:
-1. Optimize crystal structure parameters using a descriptor-based loss in PyTorch, with fully batched, end-to-end differentiable computation enabling autograd backpropagation.
+The pipeline enables you to optimize crystal structure parameters using a descriptor-based loss in PyTorch, with fully batched, end-to-end differentiable computation enabling autograd backpropagation.
-3. Save results as CIF files and perform energy calculations (GULP / MACE)
-4. Build a database of optimized structures

 ## Requirements